-Students should submit written requests that identify the specific record(s) they wish to inspect to Lehman's Office of the Registrar.
-If the records are not maintained by the Registrar, the Registrar will advise you of the correct official to whom the request should be addressed.
+Students should submit to the registrar, dean, head of the academic department, or other appropriate official, written requests that identify the record(s) they wish to inspect.
+If the records are not maintained by the college official to whom the request was submitted, that official shall advise the student of the correct official to whom the request should be addressed.

-All requests shall be granted or denied in writing (which may be by e-mail) within 45 days of receipt.
+All requests shall be granted or denied in writing within 45 days of receipt.
 If the request is granted, you will be notified of the time and place where the records may be inspected.
-If the request is denied or not responded to within 45 days, you may appeal to the college's FERPA Appeals Officer.
+If the request is denied or not responded to within 45 days, you may appeal to the college's FERPA appeals officer.
 Additional information regarding the appeal procedures will be provided to you if a request is denied.

-(2) The right to request amendment of your education records that you believe are inaccurate, misleading or otherwise in violation of your privacy rights under FERPA.
+(2) The right to request the amendment of the student's education records that the student believes are inaccurate or misleading.

-You may ask the college to amend a record that you believe is inaccurate, misleading or otherwise in violation of your privacy rights under FERPA.
+You may ask the college to amend a record that you believe is inaccurate or misleading.
 You should write to the college official responsible for the record, clearly identify the part of the record you want changed, and specify why it is inaccurate or misleading.

-If the college decides not to amend the record as you request, the college will notify you of the decision and advise you of your right to a hearing before the college's FERPA Appeals Officer regarding the request for amendment.
+If the college decides not to amend the record as requested by you, the college will notify you of the decision and advise you of your right to a hearing before the college's FERPA appeals officer regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to you when notified of your right to a hearing.

-(3) The right to consent before the college discloses personally identifiable information ("PII") contained in your education records, except to the extent that FERPA authorizes disclosure without consent.
+(3) The right to consent to disclosure of personally identifiable information contained in your education records, except to the extent that FERPA authorizes disclosure without consent.

-One exception which permits disclosure without consent is disclosure to school officials with legitimate educational interests.
-A school official is a person employed by Lehman College or the University in an administrative, supervisory, academic or research, or support staff position (including law enforcement unit personnel and health staff); a person or company with whom the college or University has contracted as its agent to provide a service instead of using University employees or officials; a person serving on the Board of Trustees; a student serving on an official committee, such as a disciplinary committee; or an individual assisting another school official in performing his or her tasks.
-A school official also includes a contractor, consultant, volunteer or other party to whom the college or the University has outsourced services or functions that would be otherwise performed by employees, as well as the State Comptroller and his or her agents and representatives for the purpose of conducting audits.
+One exception which permits disclosure without consent is disclosure to college officials with legitimate educational interests.
+A college official is a person employed by the university in an administrative, supervisory, academic or research, or support staff position; a person or company with whom the University has contracted; a person serving on the Board of Trustees; or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another college official in performing his or her tasks.

-A school official has a legitimate educational interest if access is reasonably necessary in order to fulfill his or her professional responsibilities for the college.
+A college official has a legitimate educational interest if access is reasonably necessary in order to perform his/her instructional, research, administrative or other duties and responsibilities.

-Upon request, the college discloses education records without consent to officials of another college or school in which a student seeks or intends to enroll or has enrolled.
+Upon request, the college discloses education records without consent to officials of another college or school in which a student seeks or intends to enroll.

-(4) The right to appeal the alleged denial of FERPA rights to the

-General Counsel and Vice Chancellor for Legal Affairs City University of New York 205 East 42nd Street New York, New York 10017

-(5) The right to file a complaint with the S. Department of Education concerning alleged failures by the college to comply with the requirements of FERPA.
+- (4) You may appeal the alleged denial of FERPA rights to the: General Counsel and Vice Chancellor for Legal Affairs The City University of New York, 535 East 80th Street, New York, NY 10021. - (5) The right to file a complaint with the U.S. Department of Education concerning alleged failures by the college to comply with the requirements of FERPA.
 The name and address of the Office that administers FERPA are:

-Family Policy Compliance Office U.S. Department of Education 400 Maryland Avenue, SW Washington, D.C.
-20202-5920
+Family Policy Compliance Office U.S. Department of Education 600 Independence Avenue, SW Washington, D.C.
+20202-4605.